Albina Kelmendi

-Albina Kelmendi (/sq/; born 27 January 1998) is a Kosovar singer and songwriter who predominately sings in Albanian..
+Albina Kelmendi (/sq/; born 27 January 1998) is a Kosovar singer and songwriter.
 She rose to fame after placing as the runner-up on the fourth series of The Voice of Albania in 2014.
 Kelmendi and her family represented Albania in the Eurovision Song Contest 2023 with the song "Duje".

 Early life

 Albina Kelmendi was born in Pejë, Kosovo (then part of FR Yugoslavia).
 She studied clarinet and piano at the Halit Kasapolli music school in her hometown, and started performing together with her family under the name Family Band.

 Career

 2014–2021: The Voice of Albania and Top Fest

 In 2014, she auditioned for the fourth series of The Voice of Albania.
 After getting chair turns from all four coaches, she joined Team Elsa.
 She finished as the runner-up of the season.